Updated at 9:32 p.m.

-• And as usual, other incidents such as arrests for warrants, driving with suspended license; responses for collisions on city streets … and more.
+• And as usual, other incidents such as arrests for warrants; responses for alarms, disputes, disorderly person, hit and run, collision on city street, collisions on county roads, suspicious circumstances, a bloody arrow found in a yard … and more.